xt0fer/reveal-slides/md/intro-to-oop.md

 ##Relationships between Classes

-* For the TimeCard object to function properly it needs the TimeClock object to be created and in scope.
+* For the TimeCard object to function properly, it needs the TimeClock object to be created and in scope.

 * Employee and TimeClock can exist and function without knowledge of TimeCard.